 - Inaccurate or grandiose perception of self and accomplishments

-- Needs constant praise and validation for their accomplishments
+- Requiring ongoing praise and validation for accomplishments

-The Cluster C personality disorders are conditions where the sufferer is anxious and engages in behaviors due to fear.
-They are avoidant personality disorder, dependent personality disorder, and obsessive-compulsive personality disorder.
+The Cluster C personality disorders are generally categorized as conditions where the sufferer is anxious and may engage in behaviors due to fear.
+These can include avoidant personality disorder, dependent personality disorder and obsessive-compulsive personality disorder.

 Avoidant Personality Disorder

-- Feelings of inadequacy in their sense of self or physical appearance
+- Feelings of inadequacy in one’s sense of self or physical appearance

 - Social isolation and fear of meeting new people

-- Fear of being mocked or having their choices disapproved of by others
+- Ongoing fear of being mocked or having their choices disapproved of by others